zequipe/test_compiler/README.md

 make ltest  # Test lf95
 ```

-You may need to edit the `Makefile` to fit your platform.
+You may need to edit the [`Makefile`](https://github.com/zaikunzhang/test_compiler/blob/master/Makefile) to fit your platform.

 ## Contact

-Feel free to contact me if you would like to suggest a compiler or have questions about the results.
+Feel free to contact me if you would like to suggest a compiler or have questions about the tests.
 See my [homepage](https://www.zhangzk.net) for contact information.